-- While in Playback, use ♠ to scroll to an image, then press MenuOK. - 2.
-Use ♦ to highlight the B Design Gallery Menu tab. - 3.
-Use ▲▼ to highlight an option, then press Menu and follow the on-screen instructions.
+- 1. While in Playback, use \clubsuit to scroll to an image, then press $\frac{Menu}{OK}$. - 2.
+Use () to highlight the () Design Gallery Menu tab. - 3.
+Use \blacktriangle to highlight an option, then press $\frac{Menu}{OK}$ and follow the on-screen instructions.

-ග් Remove Red Eyes-See Removing red eyes on page 22.
+0 Remove Red Eyes-See Removing red eyes on page 22.
+Apply Artistic Effects-See Applying artistic effects on page 23.
 Modify Color-See Modifying colors on page 23.
-Add Borders-See Adding borders on page 23.
-Rotate-Rotates images in 90-degree increments.
+Add Borders-See Adding borders on page 23. Ê Rotate-Rotates images in 90-degree increments.
 Use ◀▶ to rotate the image clockwise or counter-clockwise in 90-degree increments.
-Press Menu to save the image in the new orientation. \$ Record Audio-See Recording audio on page 23.
+Press $\frac{Menu}{CK}$ to save the image in the new orientation. Ŷ Record Audio-See Recording audio on page 24.
 SD Move Images to Card -Moves images from internal memory to a memory card.
 Available only if there are images in internal memory and a memory card is inserted.
 To move images, select this option and follow the on-screen prompts.